relimitgmbh/markdown-builder/README.md

 public Document escaping() {
 	return Document.start() //
 			.startParagraph() //
-			.plainText(
-					"Markdown characters are automatically escaped by default.
-This means that characters like * "
+			.plainText("Markdown characters are automatically escaped by "
+					+ "default.
+This means that characters like * or # "
-							+ "or # are not rendered as emphasis.
-Paths like c:\\temp\\foo.bar are safe.
-The ") .code(Escaper.class).plainText(" can be configured via ").code(MarkdownSerializationOptions.class) .plainText(".") //
+					+ "are not rendered as emphasis.
+Paths like c:\\temp\\foo.bar " + "are safe.
+The ")
+			.code(Escaper.class).plainText(" can be configured via ") //
+			.code(MarkdownSerializationOptions.class).plainText(".") //
 			.end() // end paragraph
 			.build();
 }